SamEdgemon/Baseball/Blog0_Intro/index.md

 # Baseball Analytics 101 with SAS
 ## *An Introduction to the Series*

-In this series, you’ll step into the shoes of a data scientist — exploring baseball history, learning SAS and SQL, and turning raw data into insights.
-Along the way, you’ll:

-- **Discover** baseball history through key players, innovators, and moments
-- **Access** and query data from real baseball datasets
-- **Analyze** and visualize data with tables, charts, and graphs
-- **Practice** a full workflow from raw data to actionable insight

-By the end, you’ll have **hands-on experience with SAS** and the foundational skills to think and work like a data scientist.

 **Welcome to Baseball Analytics 101 with SAS!**

 If you’ve ever wondered what “analytics” really means — or if this is your first time seeing data science in action — you’ve come to the right place.